matloff/fastStat/README.md

 the intervals would cover the true value, q.

 Of course, we do not collect all possible samples; we just have 1.
-We say we are 95% that q is in our particular interval in the above sense.
-(a note on the phrasing "q is in our interval":  Some may take this to mean that q is random, which it is not; q is unknown but fixed.
-The ci is what varies from one sample to another.)
+We say we are 95% confident that q is in our particular interval in the above sense.
+(A note on the phrasing "q is in our interval":  Some may take this to mean that q is random, which it is not; q is unknown but fixed.
+The CI is what varies from one sample to another.)

 It's exactly like gambling.
 We don't know whether our particular roll of the dice will yield a winner, but if most rolls of the dice do so,